 Diversity in Medicine

 Black Lives Matter, now and forever more.
 Dr. Collins works on diversity and social justice initiatives in order to recruit more future physicians of underrepresented backgrounds into medicine.
-He currently serves as the Chair of the GME Diversity Committee at Stanford Health Care.
+As a resident physician he serves as the Chair of the GME Diversity Committee at Stanford Health Care.